 Priority is given to members of the University.

-If none of the above options suit you and your child, it is possible to hire a private nanny on an ad hoc basis, or use a local childminder, or for evenings a local babysitter.
+If none of the above options suit you and your child, or places are not available, or you wish for your child to be cared for onsite, it is possible to hire a private nanny on an ad hoc basis, or use a local childminder, or for evenings a local babysitter.
 The LOC cannot recommend or endorse particular providers, but using an agency is best and some of us have experience with the following options.

 The following placement agency provides emergency childcare, holiday nannies and babysitters